EFord36/normalise/README.md

  '.']
 ```

-`verbose=True` displays the stages of the normalisation process, so you know where it's at.
+`verbose=True` displays the stages of the normalisation process, so you can monitor its progress.
 To turn this off, use `verbose=False`.

 If your input is a string, you can use our basic tokenizer.
 For best results, input your own custom tokenizer.